 Scroll down to see the tutors.

 Ken Basterfield NDB has been keeping bees for over 40 years, and in addition to his bee farm, is an examiner for the BBKA and a member of the BBKA Husbandry & Education Committee.

 Dan Basterfield NDB, Short Course Tutor

-Dan Basterfield NDB is Vice-Chairman of the NDB Examinations Board (NDB) and a council member of IBRA (International Bee Research Association).
+Dan Basterfield NDB is Chairman of the NDB Examinations Board (NDB) and a council member of IBRA (International Bee Research Association).
 He is a Master Beekeeper and a commercial bee farmer, raising queens for sale in addition to selling honey at their own bee farm premises.

 Dr. Bridget Beattie NDB, Short Course Tutor

 Dr. Bridget Beattie is a founder author of the NDB short courses.
 She holds the Robert Hammond and Wax Chandlers’ prizes for best performances in the BBKA examinations and gained the National Diploma in Beekeeping in 2008.